TGiulio/rocket-server/README.md

 - GET routes which serves static files
 - POST routes which receive JSON and/or csv and uses extractors
-- a non mutable shared state for single application
-- a mutable shared state for all applications
+- a mutable shared state
 - request guards
 - reading/writing from/to MongoDB